onedata/op-worker/docs/veilCluster/erlang_modules/veil_modules/control_panel/rest_modules/rest_files.rst

 	.. function:: content_types_provided(req(), binary(), binary()) -> {[binary()], req()}
 		:noindex:

 	Should return list of provided content-types with specified ID (e.g. ".../rest/resource/some_id").
 Should take into account different types of methods (PUT, GET etc.), if needed.
 Should return empty list if method is not supported.
-Id is a dir -> application/json Id is a regular file -> '<mimetype>' Id does not exist -> []
+Id is a dir -> application/json Id is a regular file -> ' ' Id does not exist -> []

 	.. _`rest_files:delete/3`: